Quarterly Market Comment

 Long-term focus versus short-term volatility

-The first half of 2025 has certainly tested investors’ resolve—from trade war shocks to volatile economic data and geopolitical flare-ups.
+The first half of 2025 tested investors’ resolve—from trade war shocks to volatile economic data and geopolitical flare-ups.
 Periods like these can be unsettling, but it is important to maintain perspective.
-History shows that sticking to sound investment principles is the best course, especially when markets are volatile.
-Diversification is important: a mix of asset classes, geographies, and sectors helps smooth the ride and capture opportunities wherever they arise.
-The coming months will no doubt bring new headlines and surprises.
+History shows that sticking to sound investment principles and a clear plan is the best course, especially when markets are volatile.
+The coming months will no doubt bring new headlines and surprises, but having the patience and mindset to ride out the bumps helps deliver long-term success.

 Matt Henry